Ankita17Talwar/Supervised_ML/README.md

 2) C controls the inverse of the regularization strength

 we create a hold-out set, tune the 'C' and 'penalty' hyperparameters of a logistic regression classifier using GridSearchCV on the training set.
 Dataset used is Diabetes.csv

+# HoldOut_Regression
+Lasso use L1 penalty to regularize, while ridge use the L2 penalty.
+There is another type of regularized regression known as the elastic net.
+In elastic net regularization, the penalty term is a linear combination of the  L1 and  L2 penalties:
+                                             a* L1 + b*L2

+In scikit-learn, this term is represented by the 'l1_ratio' parameter: An 'l1_ratio' of 1 corresponds to an L1 penalty, and anything lower is a combination of L1 and L2 .

+In this exercise, we will use GridSearchCV to tune the 'l1_ratio' of an elastic net model trained on the  data.